 - Reuse components for top time-to-market: It’s amazing how many out-of-the-box components that Django makes available to developers.
 This web framework has a “Don’t Repeat Yourself” (DRY) philosophy, which means components can be easily reused, saving teams time as they don’t have to worry about duplicate work.

 - Lock down security: Django is also a first-rate choice for airtight security.
-It includes top security features to protect against cross-site scripting, SQL injection, clickjacking and more.
+It includes top security features to protect against cross-site scripting, SQL injection, clickjacking, and many other security features.

 - Join an active community: The Django framework community forums and guides are some of the most pro-developer out there.
 Besides thousands of libraries, templates and packages, this community has a friendly reputation and is a great fit for new developers.